ransomuser/images_zipfile/README.md

-# this is where you can download the file to access images
+#get the file to access the game images